Decentralized Local Stochastic Extra-Gradient for Variational Inequalities: Algorithm

-This assumption ensures that after $\tau$ steps of the gossip algorithm with such time-varying matrices we improve the averaging between nodes by the factor of $\frac{1}{1-p}$.
-It is important that in this case some matrices $W^k$ can be, for example, the identity matrix (which corresponds to performing local steps only in this round).
+This assumption ensures that, after $\tau$ gossip steps with such time-varying matrices, we improve the consensus between the nodes, i.e., how close each $z_m$ is to $\bar{z}$, by the factor of $\frac{1}{1-p}$.
+Importantly, in this case, some matrices $W^k$ can be, for example, the identity matrix (which corresponds to performing only local steps in iteration $k$).

-Such an assumption about time-varying networks (more precisely, about their mixing matrices) first appeared in \cite{koloskova2020unified} in a different to ours setting of optimization problems.
-As the authors note, Assumption \ref{a5} is tighter than many other already classical assumptions about time-varying graphs and covers many special cases of decentralized and centralized algorithms.
-For example, if we fix $W^{k} = W$ for some connected graph we get a decentralized algorithm on a constant topology.
-If at the same time we set the matrix $W = \frac{1}{M} \mathbf{1} \mathbf{1}^T$, then it is easy to make sure that then we get an analogue of centralized learning with averaging over all nodes in one communication step.
-If we take the matrix $W^{k} = W$ for some connected graph at every $\tau$th iteration, and in other cases use $W^k = I_M$, we have a decentralized (or centralized) algorithm with local iterations and communication once in $\tau$ iterations.
-Generic Assumption \ref{a5} covers also many other settings of time-varying decentralized topologies, e.g. random topologies, cliques, $B$-connected graphs \cite{jadbabaie2003coordination,nedic2009distributedAveraging}.
-Below we provably show that under an appropriate choice of the stepsize our extragradient method provably converges under such a general assumption that covers centralized, decentralized settings, local steps in the both centralized/decentralized settings, and changing topology.
-Even for decentralized setting, this is novel for time-varying graphs and three different settings of monotonicity.
+Assumption \ref{a5} has been recently quite popular in the literature on distributed optimization methods \cite{nedich2016geometrically, koloskova2020unified, kovalev2021lower}.
+Moreover, it is very general and covers many special cases of decentralized and centralized algorithms.
+For example, if we fix $W^{k} = W$ for some fixed connected graph, we get a decentralized algorithm on this graph.
+If, at the same time, we set the matrix $W = \frac{1}{M} \mathbf{1} \mathbf{1}^T$, then it is easy to see that we get an analog of the centralized setting with the averaging over all nodes performed in each communication step.
+If we take $W^{k} = W$ for some fixed connected graph at every $\tau$-th step and in other steps use $W^k = I_M$, we have a decentralized (and, in particular, centralized) algorithm with local steps \cite{stich2018local, gorbunov2021local, koloskova2020unified} and communications after each $\tau$ iterations.
+Generic Assumption \ref{a5} covers also many other settings of time-varying decentralized topologies, e.g., random topologies, cliques, $B$-connected graphs \cite{jadbabaie2003coordination,nedic2009distributedAveraging}.
+Below we show that, under an appropriate choice of the stepsize, our extragradient method provably converges under such a general assumption that covers centralized and decentralized settings, local steps in both centralized and decentralized settings, and changing topologies of the communication graph.
+Even for decentralized settings, this is novel for time-varying graphs and three different settings of monotonicity which we consider.

-\section{Setting and assumptions}
+\section{Setting and Assumptions}

-In this section we introduce necessary assumptions that are used to analyze the proposed algorithm. \begin{assumption}[Lipschitzness] For all $m$, the operator $F_m(z)$ is Lipschitz with constant $L$, i.e. for all $z_1, z_2$
+In this section, we introduce necessary assumptions that are used to analyze the proposed algorithm. \begin{assumption}[Lipschitzness] For all $m$, the operator $F_m(z)$ is Lipschitz with constant $L$, i.e.,